Nov 13 Talk: How a Novel Water Wheel Harnessed Tidal Flow in the 1890s

 To learn more about Kendall’s wheel, Kendall himself, and current research efforts to uncover more of its details, attend Bud Warren’s presentation via Zoom conferencing on Wednesday, November 13, at 7 p.m.
 Eastern Standard Time (UTC: 12 a.m., Thursday, November 14).
 Bud is a co-founder of Tide Mill Institute and has been researching Kendall and his water wheel for some time with help from other TMI leaders and members.

-The talk, “James Madison Kendall’s Wonderful Water Wheel,” is hosted by Friends of Merrymeeting Bay, and is free and open to the public.
-Register for the event at FOMB.org.
+The talk, “James Madison Kendall’s Wonderful Water Wheel,” is hosted by Friends of Merrymeeting Bay (FOMB.org), and it’s free and open to the public.

 Leave a Reply